BojanDolic/SSTC1/README.md

 The first thing I did was visualized everything in my head, how I should place the components and ECBs.

 The second thing was to design the PCBs and have them manufactured.
+JLCPCB was chosen for board manufacturing.

 ## Logic board